vision72/-100DaysofMLCode/4.averma12/LOG.md

   # Day 4
      Introduction to datasets and dataloaders in pytorch.
 Combining them with transforms.
      Also introduced to databunch in fast.ai.
 Will look more into it tomorrow

+# Day 5
+    Read about dataloaders and datasets .
+Read about fast.ai databunch which is a combination of a dataloader and transforms for passing onto the model.
+Implementing a MNIST example using a Resblock and the databunch API.
+To use that later for facial keypoints project

+    Key Points
+    DataLoaders.
+    Class Objects and class methods.
+    Using on MNIST example.
+    Code to follow soon